 The average length of the Great white shark is 11-13 feet though it can exceed to reach lengths of 25 feet.
-The average weight is 1500-1814kg though there are reports which indicate of Great white sharks exceeding the average weight.
+The average weight is 1500-1814kg though they can exceed the average weight.
 One such instance is a great white which weighed 3,175kg.

 The Composition of Great White Shark’s Teeth

-An adult Great white shark’s teeth measures one-and-half inches to two inches long though in rarely cases, there are Great white sharks whose teeth have exceeded such lengths to reaching two-and-half inches long.
+An adult Great white shark’s teeth measures one-and-half inches to two inches long though in rare cases their teeth can reach to lengths of two-and-half inches long.

 What is perhaps feared the most of this animal more than its menacing figure is its teeth.
 The teeth are long, razor-shaped and the edges are serrated.
 The teeth are triangular in shape.

 So, how many teeth do Great white sharks have?
-There are conflicting figures as to the number of teeth a Great white shark have though they would seem to indicate the minimum number of teeth sharks have.
-Is it 300 or 3,000?
+There are conflicting figures as to the number of teeth a Great white shark have though they would seem to indicate the minimum number of teeth sharks have is between 300 to 3,000.
 Most reports seem to indicate the Great white shark has 3,000 teeth.
 However, one fact is true that Great whites can lose more than 100 teeth in its lifetime.
-There are studies which have put the number to over 300, the teeth a Great white shark can lose in its lifetime.
+There are studies which state the Great white can lose over 300 teeth in its lifetime.

 An interesting fact about the Great white’s jaws is that they are not fixed or firmly held as those of human beings.
 The upper and lower jaws move separately.
 This allows the shark to have a firm grip of the prey as the lower jaw moves forward.
-This way, the shark is able to take large bites of the prey as the shark does not chew meat.
-An adult shark can swallow the whole of a prey or in large bites.
+This way, the shark is able to take large bites of a prey.
+The Great white shark does not chew meat.
+It bites a large piece of its prey's meat.

 The Attack Strategy

 The Great white shark has been able to perfect its hunting skills for thousands of years.
 Thus, due its lightening attack strategy, this shark can as well be termed as a ‘fast and furious’ predator.

 White sharks normally swim at 2 miles per hour but when they want to attack or catch a prey, they swim at a speed of 15mph.

-When the white shark attacks its prey, it cannot see the prey as their eyes roll into the sockets.
-This is to protect the eye from damage or scratch as the mammals they attack for a meal are huge and have teeth and claws such as elephant seals.
+When the white shark attacks the prey, it cannot see the prey as it rolls its eyes into the sockets.
+This is to protect the eye from getting damaged or scratched.

-It is believed by scientists that after a big meal.
-The Great white can stay for three months without needing another meal.
+It is believed by scientists that after a big meal the Great White can stay for three months without eating.

-It should be observed the Great whites have perfected their hunting skills powered by their high receptive senses including electromagnetic sense.
-A great white shark can sense vibration of a prey’s heart beat hundred of miles away including their powerful sense of smell.
-They can smell a tiny drop of blood hundred of miles away.
+It should be observed the Great whites have perfected their hunting skills for many years assisted with their high receptive senses including electromagnetic sense.
+A Great White shark can sense vibration of a prey’s heart beat hundred of kilometers away and can smell a prey at such great lengths.

 Misconceptions and Interesting Facts of Great White Shark

 One of the misconceptions surrounding the Great White Shark is that it is a monster.
 According to observations and studies done on this shark, it is not the case.
-This fish is reputed for attacking humans without mercy.
-What many do not know is that this fish has interesting aspect in contrast to its fearsome weight and height.
-When it realizes it has attacked a human being it leaves him/her alone, knowing it miscalculated or did a mistake in confusing the man from the animals it normally feeds on.
+This mammal is reputed for attacking humans without mercy.
+What many do not know is that the Great White shark has interesting aspects in contrast to its fearsome figure.
+When it realizes it has attacked a human being it leaves him/her alone knowing it miscalculated in confusing the man from the animals it normally feeds on.
 The sea animals it feeds on include sea lion and elephant seal which have a lot of fat as opposed to humans whose bodies are composed of more bones than fat.

-An interesting fact about this fish is that they do not fight for food which could be consumed by or fit one of them.
-In case two sharks happened to find the food at the same time, they would enter into a contest to see who would go away with the food.
-The two sharks swim against each other, slapping the water with their tails thereby directing the splash to the other shark.
-The shark that will claim the prize on the food is the one that delivers the most tail slaps.
-The more the tail slaps the higher the chance to win a meal that they would otherwise have injured themselves beyond repair, fighting for.
-Kind of lottery game.
+An interesting fact about this mammal is that they do not fight for food which could be consumed by or fit one of them.
+In case two sharks happen to find the food at the same time, they would enter into a contest to see who would go away with the food.
+The two sharks swim against each other, slapping the water with their tails as they direct the splash of water to each other.
+The shark that will claim the prize is the one that delivers the most tail slaps.
+The more the tail slaps the higher the chance to win a meal that they would otherwise have injured themselves beyond repair fighting for.
+It is kind of lottery game.

-Another interesting fact about the Great White Shark is that it normally consumes about 11 tons of food and their lifespan is about 25 years though some reports state they can live as long as the average years of a human being, 70 years.
+Another interesting fact about the Great White Shark is that it normally consumes about 11 tons of food and their lifespan is about 25 years though some reports state they can live up to the average life of a human being, 70 years.